 ESGR: Employer Support of the Guard and Reserve

 - Guardsmen and Reservists have the right to return to their civilian jobs following their service.
 National Guardsmen and Reservists who think their employers have acted unfairly -- for instance, if they believe they were fired because of their military service -- should contact the ESGR.

 Veteran Job Search at Military.com

-Veterans seeking employment oppurtunities can use this free site to search for jobs, get help writing a great resume, and find out how military skills translate into occupational skills.
+- Veterans seeking employment opportunities can use this free site to search for jobs, get help writing a great resume, and find out how military skills translate into occupational skills.
 Employers can also use this site to post job openings.

 National Veterans Legal Service Program